 The business retains one cent (or two cents if it offers a rebate when customers bring their own bag), and the remaining three or four cents go to The Anacostia River Clean Up and Protection Fund.
 The law also requires that reusable paper and plastic bags meet specific material and labeling requirements [PDF].

 The District’s Bag Law is the first of its kind in the US Since the law took effect on January 1, 2010, District businesses have seen a drastic reduction in bag usage, and environmental clean-up groups witnessed fewer bags polluting DC waterways.

 The ultimate goal of the law is to change consumer behavior by encouraging District residents to use reusable bags, thereby reducing bag pollution in waterways.
-Revenue is deposited into the The Anacostia River Clean Up and Protection Fund, a special purpose fund managed by the District Department of the Environment (DDOE).
+Revenue is deposited into the The Anacostia River Clean Up and Protection Fund, a special purpose fund managed by the Department of Energy and Environment (DOEE).
 The fund is used to implement watershed education programs, stream restoration, trash retention projects and to purchase and distribute reusable bags.